adityapandey2811/Adi-AI-Main/README.md

 - Set alarms.
 - Wanna make a phone call ?
 Fear not, Adi-AI can do it for you;)
 - You can also send messages through some of the top applications like email, sms and whatsapp.
-- You can track how Adi-Ai has assisted you so far, you can check your voice history as well.
+- You can track how Adi-Ai has assisted you so far, you can check your voice history as well and delete it if you want.
 - Easter eggs.

 # Wiki: